CristianMenguer/bug-tracker-api/README.md

 It adds a new comment to a specific issue and returns the object created.
 The following body is necessary.
 ```
 {
-    "title": "Comment 2",
+    'title': 'Comment 2',
-    "text": "This is the second comment"
+    'text': 'This is the second comment'
 }
 ```
 In this case, the author is the user logged in, the same that was used to get the token.
 In order to test it, it is necessary to get another token with another username/password.